-- a) The information included in the separate management report for the financial year for which the separate financial statements have been prepared is consistent with those separate financial statements. - b) The separate management report has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act and of Art.
-100(m), paragraph 7(2) of the Public Offering of Securities Act. - c) The non-financial statement referring to the financial year for which the separate financial statements have been prepared is provided and prepared in accordance with the requirements of Chapter Seven of the Accountancy Act.
+- a) The information included in the consolidated management report for the financial year for which the consolidated financial statements have been prepared is consistent with those consolidated financial statements. - b) The consolidated management report has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act and of Art.
+100(m), paragraph 7(2) of the Public Offering of Securities Act. - c) The non-financial statement referring to the financial year for which the financial statements have been prepared is provided and prepared in accordance with the requirements of Chapter Seven of the Accountancy Act.

-Responsibilities of Management and Those Charged with Governance for the Separate Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of the separate financial statements in accordance with IFRS as adopted by the EU and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with IFRS, as adopted by the EU, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the separate financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance are responsible for overseeing the Company's financial reporting process.
+Those charged with governance are responsible for overseeing the Group's financial reporting process.